MatthewYancey/ml_art/README.md

 * Make a script for checking how close your image is to the originals

 ## Article Notes
-* Review of last article
+* Mention of last article
+* This is more of a review of other models
-* ML art class
+    * Helpful ML art class
     * Using styleGAN2 model
-* Getting a clean dataset
-* Reviewing results
+        * Talk about the architecture
 * Super resolution
     * Target resolution
+* Reviewing results
 * Printing

 ## Notes